 Watch the tutorial video or skip ahead to the step-by-step instructions.

-This video guides you through the steps of using ShipStation's Scan to Print feature for the first time.
+This video guides you through the steps to use ShipStation's Scan to Print feature for the first time.

 Click Other Actions, then Scan to Print.